sablier-labs/v1-subgraph/README.md

 **This is a beta version which runs on the Rinkeby testnet.**

 [Sablier][sablier-repo] is a decentralised app for continuous payments on Ethereum.
-This repo was built using The Graph, which is an absolutely fantastic tool for indexing data on Ethereum.
+This repo was built using The Graph, which is a fantastic tool for indexing data on Ethereum.
 [Here][smart-contract] is a link to the smart contract deployed on Rinkeby.

 ## Testing